Shantanu990/DS_Project_Adv_ML/README.md

 **How to run the model**: Pre-requisites: Python environment- python 3.9+, an IDE like JupyterLab, MS Excel.
 1. Download and unzip the clean_train_data.xlsx dataset file, place this file into the python working directory
 2. Download and place the clean_model.pt.ckpt and poisoned_model.pt.ckpt files into the python working directory
-3. Open the file 'Adv_ML_TR.py' in python IDE, change and insert the correct path locations for uploading the dataset, model dictionaries and saving candidate trigger data.
-Run the entire code block for trigger optimization and visual representation of triggered forecasts.
+3. Open the file Adv_ML_TR.py in a Python IDE, update the file paths to correctly reference the dataset, model checkpoints, and the output location for saving the candidate trigger data.
+Execute the entire script to perform trigger optimization and generate visualizations of the triggered forecasts.

 **Acknowledgment**: Thanks to Kaggle and ESA for publishing the dataset and model dictionaries